Charles Goodyear: Marriage and early career

 On August 3, 1824, he married Clarissa Beecher, whom he met at his Congregational Church.
 Two years later the family moved to Philadelphia, and there Charles Goodyear opened a hardware store.
 This is where he did most of his work.
 His specialties were the valuable agricultural implements that his firm had been manufacturing, and after the first distrust of domestically made goods had worn away—for all agricultural implements were imported from England at that time—he found himself heading a successful business.

 This continued to increase until it seemed that he was to be a wealthy man.
 Between 1829 and 1830 he broke down in health, being troubled with dyspepsia.
 At the same time, the failure of a number of business endeavors seriously embarrassed his firm.
 They struggled on, however, for some time, but were finally obliged to fail.

 Between the years 1831 and 1832, Goodyear heard about gum elastic (natural rubber) and examined every article that appeared in the newspapers relative to this new material.
 The Roxbury Rubber Company, of Boston, had been for some time experimenting with the gum, and believed it had found means for manufacturing goods from it.
 It had a large plant and was sending its goods all over the country.
 It was some of Roxbury's goods that first attracted Goodyear's attention.
 Soon after this, Goodyear visited New York, and his attention went to life preservers, and it struck him that the tube used for inflation was not very effective nor well-made.
 Therefore, upon returning to Philadelphia, he made tubes and brought them back to New York and showed them to the manager of the Roxbury Rubber Company.

 The manager was pleased with the ingenuity that Goodyear had shown in manufacturing the tubes.
 He confessed to Goodyear that the business was on the verge of ruin and that his products had to be tested for a year before it could be determined if they were perfect or not.
-To their surprise, thousands of US$ worth of goods that they had determined to be of good quality were being returned, the gum having rotted, making them useless.
+To their surprise, goods that they had determined to be of good quality were being returned, the gum having rotted, making them useless.
 Goodyear at once made up his mind to experiment on this gum and see if he could overcome the problems with these rubber products.